josejuanmartinez/mindcraft/README.md

 if __name__ == "__main__":
     print(torch.cuda.is_available())
 ```
+You should get `True` as a response if everything is working.

 ## vLLM
 `vLLM` has been included for Fast Inference, in local, remote installations and Docker.